Water Main Repairs

 How We Alert You

 The City updates our Water Main Break Notification System once a month with Xpress Bill Pay's customer list.
-It is extremely important that you have a valid email and cell phone number associated with your Xpress Bill Pay account.
-To update your information, please contact our water billing office, or create an account with our alert system CivicReady.
+It is extremely important that you have a valid email and cell phone number associated with your Utilities account.
+To update your information, please contact our water billing office.

 Definite Outage Areas